 Go to the Local Pool

 Ok, so we’ve all seen pictures of the Blue Lagoon and the new (and totally stunning) Sky Lagoon.
-It’s a great experience but here’s a secret… Iceland is full of geothermal pools, hot springs and public baths that you can visit at a fraction of the cost.
+It’s a great experience but here’s a secret… Iceland is full of hot springs, geothermal pools and public baths that you can visit at a fraction of the cost.

 No, you might not get the iconic shot of the steam rising off the silica blue water, but you can sink in the hot water, hang out with the locals and get a taste of the real Iceland to boot.
 Sounds like a winner to me.